-Figure 8: Average numbers of nests per day for each species for each subsection within the Cape Range division, NTP 2022-23 full season.
+Figure 8: Average numbers of nests per day for each species for each subsection within the Cape Range division, NTP 2023-24 peak season.

-Nests per day, (as a measure of total nests) should be considered along with density of nests (nests per day per kilometre) to account for both survey effort and variations in subsection length, noting subsections varied in length from 1.05km to 2.55km (Appendix 3).
-Given the low number of green and hawksbill nests, only loggerhead nests are considered from here.
+Average nests per day, (as a measure of total nests) should be considered along with density of nests (nests per day per kilometre) to account for both survey effort and variations in subsection length, noting subsections varied in length from 1.05km to 2.55km (Appendix 2).
+Given the low number of hawksbill nests, only green and loggerhead nests are considered from here.

-The average number of loggerhead nests per day were very similar across the three subsections of the Bungelup section (Figure 9).
-Bungelup South to North had the most number of nests per day on average (3.5).
-Bungelup South to Rolly's Beach had similar average number of nests (3.4) but lower density (1.3 nests per km per day) compared to Bungelup South to North (3.3 nests per km per day).
-For individual nest locations see maps in Appendix 8.
+The average number of loggerhead turtle nests per day were similar across the three subsections of the Bungelup section (Figure 9).
+The southernmost subsection, Bungelup South to Rollys Beach had the most number of nests per day on average (1.9).
+Bungelup South to North had the highest density (1.4 nests per km per day).

-Figure 9: Average number of loggerhead turtle nests per day, and density of nests (estimated by nests per day per km) for each subsection within the Cape Range division, NTP 2022-23 full season.
+Figure 9: Average number of loggerhead turtle nests per day, and density of nests (estimated by nests per day per km) for each subsection within the Cape Range division, NTP 2023-24 peak season.